Gaël Varoquaux

 We have implemented a new mechanism for supporting both pandas and polars.
 It has not been applied on all the codebase, hence the support is still imperfect.
 However, we are seeing increasing support for polars in skrub, and our goal in the short term is to provide rock-solid polar support.

 Try skrub out!
-It’s still young, but in mind opinion, it provides a lot of value to tabular learning.
+It’s still young, but in my opinion, it provides a lot of value to tabular learning.

 Go Top